 Make an easy, lightweight crochet triangle scarf with this free Lion Brand Mandala scarf pattern.
 This one skein crochet project makes a perfect, fast DIY gift idea.
-Scroll down for the free pattern or purchase the ad-free, printable PDF for $2.75 here.
+Scroll down for the free pattern or purchase the ad-free, printable PDF here.
 Watch the step-by-step video tutorial here.

 This free Mandala yarn scarf pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.